 It is a sign of a healthy culture to call out people making these statements.
 And this would be a behaviour that is as spreadable as its opposite.
 All it takes is that some people start the visible challenge (explain, please; who? this is not how I see it) for others to copy as well.

-Caught in friendly fire within your own culture is the worse of form of casualty.
+Caught in friendly fire within your own culture is the worst form of casualty.
 And sweeping generalizations seem to be a strong brand of grenades.